tytydraco/yessleep/out/Tooth_Fairy_Immolation.md

 The lines on the palm began to blossom in a way, as they spilt open and shifted to reveal rows - rows and rows and rows of endless, contorting teeth filling the fleshy interior of its impossibly deep maw.
 Each of them were in a different state of decay, however I noticed the ones near the front were fairly fresh.

-It was as if I was looking into a biological meat grinder.
+It was as if I was looking into an organic meat grinder.

 Its neck extended, its agape palm reaching out to meet my face with clear intentions.
 Fortunately, I managed to break free from my trance and hastily squirted the liquid within the plastic bottle into the creature’s mouth.